 More recently the profile and complexity of Data Protection Impact Assessments (DPIA) have increased as the implementation of the General Data Protection Regulation (GDPR) has rapidly progressed.
 The organisational trigger for these and other similar assessments is a need to implement change, and change is often delivered through projects and programmes.

-In PPM work with our clients the variability in the quality of assessments and mitigation of risks against their criteria has become a notable feature of the challenges facing PMOs.
+In PPM work with our clients, the variability in the quality of assessments and mitigation of risks against their criteria has become a notable feature of the challenges facing PMOs.
 This variability is compounded in some cases by low levels of assessment process compliance and data completeness.
 The resulting impact on Risk Management and Corporate Governance should not be underestimated.

-Implementing a cloud-based PPM system, with in-built capability to standardise and track Impact Assessments, creates significant governance and change implementation improvements for organisations.
+Implementing a cloud-based PPM system, with the in-built capability to standardise and track Impact Assessments, creates significant governance and change implementation improvements for organisations.

-The implementation of a Portfolio, Programme and Project Management (PPM) system like Bestoutcome’s PM3 presents Senior Managers and PMOs with a significant opportunity to address Impact Assessment issues, Governance and Compliance across the organisation.
+The implementation of a Portfolio, Programme, and Project Management (PPM) system like Bestoutcome’s PM3 presents Senior Managers and PMOs with a significant opportunity to address Impact Assessment issues, Governance, and Compliance across the organisation.

-The decision to procure a system or engage external PMO process experts is a clear indication to the business that leaders are focusing on a step change in how change projects are managed, delivered and governed.
+The decision to procure a system or engage external PMO process experts is a clear indication to the business that leaders are focusing on a step-change in how change projects are managed, delivered, and governed.

 Another governance challenge for leadership teams is recording and tracking the required documentation that relates to assessments.
 This can be a particular issue for high volume programmes such as annual cost reduction activities, where having more than forty schemes in a year in a large public sector organisation is common.